headwearcanada/admin/branding/readme.md

-# Headwear Canada Admin Repository
+# Headwear Canada Branding Repository

 ## **THIS REPOSITORY IS FOR THE USE OF SELECT HEADWEAR CANADA EMPLOYEES *ONLY***